jundalisay/sp/content/en/research/hume/treatise/book-1/part-4/section-01b.md

 The mind and the physical body has a precise degree of force, which it employs in one action only at the expense of all the rest.
 This is more obvious in actions that have different natures.
 These different natures divert the mind's force and changes its disposition.

 It renders us:
-incapable of a sudden transition from one action to the other, and incapable of performing both actions at once.
+- incapable of a sudden transition from one action to the other, and
+- incapable of performing both actions at once.

 Conviction from a subtle reasoning decreases the more the imagination struggles to enter into that reasoning.

-Dogma and Skepticism are Both Based on Doubt, But Operate in Opposite Ways Belief is a lively conception.
+## Dogma and Skepticism are Both Based on Doubt, But Operate in Opposite Ways

+Belief is a lively conception.

 It can never be entire if it is not founded on something natural and easy.

 This is the true state of the question.

 Some people use an expeditious way to totally reject the arguments of skeptics without examination.

 We cannot approve of this expeditious way.

 They say that:
-if the skeptical reasonings are strong, then it is a proof that reason may have some force and authority, and if the skeptical reasonings are weak, then reason can never be enough to invalidate all the conclusions of our understanding.
+- if the skeptical reasonings are strong, then it is a proof that reason may have some force and authority, and
+- if the skeptical reasonings are weak, then reason can never be enough to invalidate all the conclusions of our understanding.

 That argument is not fair.

-This is because skeptical reasonings are successively strong and weak, based on the mind's successive dispositions.
+- This is because skeptical reasonings are successively strong and weak, based on the mind's successive dispositions.

 Reason initially takes the throne.
-It prescribes laws and imposes maxims with an absolute authority.
+- It prescribes laws and imposes maxims with an absolute authority.

+Her enemy is doubt.
-Her enemy, doubt, takes shelter under her protection*.
+- It takes shelter under her protection*.

+{{< n n="In data science, this doubt is called the bias that takes shelter in each neuron of a neural network in order to prevent some kinds of data from being processed further.
+The bias declines or changes depending on factors such as the learning rate." >}}

 It uses rational arguments to prove the fallaciousness and imbecility of reason, producing a patent under her band and seal.

 This patent initially has an authority proportional to the present and immediate authority of reason, from which it is derived.

 But as it is contradictory to reason, it gradually reduces the force of reason and its own at the same time.

 Until finally, they both vanish into nothing, by a regular and just reduction.
 The skeptical and dogmatical reasons are of the same kind.